Aurel Băeșu: Biography

 In an effort to improve his artistic perspectives, and with the support of members of the Academia, he went to Italy to attend a free painting course being taught at the Institute of Fine Arts in Rome.
 He was there from 1920 to 1922.
 Four years later, he travelled throughout Slovenia, Hungary and France.
 For many years, he was enamored of Lia Sadoveanu, the daughter of novelist Mihail Sadoveanu, but could never propose marriage because of his precarious financial situation.

 In 1928, he died of tuberculosis, aged only thirty-two.
 A major retrospective of his work was held in 2006 at the art museum in Bacău.
 In 2012, his tomb was looted and destroyed.
-Among the items taken was a plaque by Băeşu's friend, the sculptor Mihai Onofrei.
+Among the items taken was a plaque by Băeșu's friend, the sculptor Mihai Onofrei.